eCommerce: Social Commerce Fraud

-Social Commerce: More Than Half of U.S. Consumers Distrust Social Media Shopping
+Social Commerce Scam: Half of U.S. Consumers Distrust Online Shopping on Social Media

-Consumers don't trust social commerce due to worries of being scammed.
-Despite this, the social commerce market is projected to exceed global revenues of US$6 trillion by 2030.
+Consumers don't trust the social commerce market due to fears of fraud.
+Despite trust issues and other challenges, the social commerce market is expected to surpass global revenues of US$6 trillion by 2030.
 Here is why.

 Download